 The cat that made it famous

 Which brings us back to the robot cat.
-Doraemon — first serialized in 1969 by Fujiko F. Fujio — is written as helplessly devoted to dorayaki; in the lore, his passion begins when a dancing robot cat gives him his very first one.
+Doraemon, first serialized in 1969 by Fujiko F. Fujio, is written as helplessly devoted to dorayaki; in the lore, his passion begins when a dancing robot cat gives him his very first one.
 That running gag, broadcast across decades and dozens of countries, is the single reason "dorayaki" is the wagashi the world can name.
-(A common assumption to correct: Doraemon's name doesn't come from the sweet — it's nora, "stray cat," plus an old name suffix.
+(One thing to correct: Doraemon's name doesn't come from the sweet.
+It's nora, "stray cat," plus an old name suffix.
 The dorayaki is affection, not etymology.)

-The everyday reality is humbler and part of the charm: dorayaki is genuinely easy to make at home with griddle batter and a can of anko, which is exactly why it feels so familiar.
-Good specialty shops differentiate on the sponge and the paste — a moister batter here, a fluffier one there, brown-sugar sponge somewhere else.
+The everyday reality is humbler and part of the charm: dorayaki is easy to make at home with griddle batter and a can of anko, which is why it feels so familiar to many.
+Good specialty shops differentiate on the sponge and the paste: a moister batter here, a fluffier one there, brown-sugar sponge somewhere else.
 And if you find a chilled, cream-filled one labeled nama-dorayaki, that's the modern hybrid: whipped cream folded in with the bean paste, the variant that carried dorayaki beyond its all-anko past.

-So the next time a menu offers you a "red bean pancake," you'll know what's really on the plate — a gong-shaped sponge sandwich, about a century old, filled with the sweet bean paste at the heart of nearly every Japanese sweet.
-Doraemon was onto something.
+Behind the "red bean pancake" label is a gong-shaped sponge sandwich, about a century old, filled with the sweet bean paste at the heart of nearly every Japanese sweet.